Tibet under Qing rule: 1725-1761

 Polhanas' son Gyurme Namgyal took over upon his father's death in 1747.
 The ambans became convinced that he was going to lead a rebellion, so they assassinated him independently from Beijing's authority.
 News of the murders leaked out and an uprising broke out in the city during which the residents of Lhasa avenged the regent's death by killing both ambans.

 The Dalai Lama stepped in and restored order in Lhasa, while it was thought that further uprisings would result in harsh retaliation from China.
 The Qianlong Emperor (Yongzheng's successor) sent a force of 800, which executed Gyurme Namgyal's family and seven members of the group that allegedly killed the ambans.

 Temporal power was reasserted by the Dalai Lama in 1750.
-But the Qing Emperor re-organized the Tibetan government again and appointed new ambans.
-These ambans or commissioners were not only unable to take charge, they were also kept uninformed.
-This reduced the post of the Residential Commissioner in Tibet to name only".
+But the Qing Emperor re-organized the Tibetan government again with the 13-Article Ordinance for the More Effective Governing of Tibet and appointed new ambans.
+The powers of the Qing ambans in Lhasa were greatly increased.
+The ambans by this time had a broad right of supervision on the actions of the government, although the Qianlong Emperor was later disappointed with their performance and decided to further enhance their status.
 The number of soldiers in Tibet was kept at about 2,000.
 The defensive duties were partly helped out by a local force which was reorganized by the amban, and the Tibetan government continued to manage day-to-day affairs as before.
 The Emperor reorganized the Kashag to have four Kalöns in it.
 He also used Tibetan Buddhist iconography to try and bolster support among Tibetans, whereby six thangkas portrayed the Qing Emperor as Manjuśrī and Tibetan records of the time referred to him by that name.

 The 7th Dalai Lama died in 1757.
 Afterwards, an assembly of lamas decided to institute the office of regent, to be held by an incarnate lama "until the new Dalai Lama attained his majority and could assume his official duties".
 The Seventh Demo, Ngawang Jampel Delek Gyatso, was selected unanimously.
 The 8th Dalai Lama, Jamphel Gyatso, was born in 1758 in Tsang.
 The Panchen Lama helped in the identification process, while Jampal Gyatso was recognized in 1761, then brought to Lhasa for his enthronement, presided over by the Panchen Lama, in 1762.